 Under the Substance Abuse Initiative (SAI), a WFNJ/TANF recipient who identifies him or herself as having a substance abuse problem will be offered a referral to meet with a SAI Care Coordinator for substance abuse assessment and, if needed, will be placed in treatment.
 Cooperation in the SAI is voluntary if the recipient is not in sanction status.
-Additionally, substance abuse assessment and subsequent treatment are mandatory for TANF recipients who have failed in a work activity, are in sanction status, and there is evidence that indicates that substance abuse contributed to the failure to comply with the work activity.
+Additionally, substance abuse assessment and subsequent treatment are mandatory for TANF recipients who have failed in a work activity and are in sanction status, if there is evidence that indicates that substance abuse contributed to the failure to comply with the work activity.
 In order to remove the sanction, the individual is required to cooperate with the SAI program.
 Once the individual has cooperated, the sanction can be lifted.
-SAI is funded with Federal TANF and/or State MOE moneys.
-When appropriate, a